Sage/argos/_posts/2012-08-21-Create-a-Simple-List-View.md

 });
 </pre>

 4\.
-As mentioned in the Overview all views have a `titleText` and `id` property so let's define those first.
-The id standard for list is "entity_list".
+All views have a `titleText` and `id` property so let's define those first.
+The id standard for list is "entity_list" - so ours is `account_list`.

 <pre class="brush: js">
     return declare('Mobile.Template.Views.Account.List', [List], {